gnodi/danf/README.md

 * An elegant solution to callback hell preserving asynchronicity.
 * A helper to develop performant ajax applications supporting deep linking.
 * A modular approach to develop and use (open source) modules.
+* Some other helpful sub features to easily manage cookies, session, ...

 ###What??
 An object-oriented programming layer?